Clemon-R/BoardI2C/README.md

 A project that connect an Nordic Thingy:52 with an ESP32 mcu with BUS I2C

+and sending some data on a broker MQTT, by using Wifi.

 ##

 ### What sensor are we handling ?